MathieuTurcotte/node-pid/README.md

 ```

 Note that the pid file won't be deleted when a program stops due to an uncaught
-exception.
-This can be avoided by specifying a handler for uncaught exceptions
+exception or a signal.
+This can be avoided by specifying a handler for uncaught
-that calls `process.exit`.
+exceptions that calls `process.exit` or remove the pid file explicitly.

 ## API

+### Static functions

-### npid.create(path, [force])
+#### npid.create(path, [force])

 - path: pid file path
 - force: overwrite any existing pid file

-Synchronously create a pid file that is going to be deleted on process exit.
+Synchronously create a pid file and returns a handle to it.

+#### npid.remove(path)

+- path: pid file path

+Synchronously removes a pid file.
+Does not throw.

+### Class Pid

+Represents a handle to a pid file and expose an API to remove it either
+automatically at process exit or manually when the process exits due to
+an uncaught exception or a signal.

+#### pid.remove()

+Removes the pid file.
+Does not throw.

+#### pid.removeOnExit()

+Removes the pid file on normal process exit.

 ## License